 On risk of adverse foreign exchange movements impacting the portfolio value, Thakkar explained: "About 90% of exposure is hedged using currency futures.
 Whether rupee appreciates or depreciates it does not flow to the NAV (net asset value) to the extent of 90%."

-As on October-end, the assets of Parag Parikh Long Term Value Fund stood at ₹ 691 crore.
+As on October-end, the assets of Parag Parikh Long Term Equity Fund stood at ₹ 691 crore.
 The fund house has no plans to launch any schemes in the near future.

 Thakkar advised investors to enter equity market with an investment horizon of at least five years and recommended investing through systematic investment plan or SIPs offered by mutual funds.